PhoenixBasics/phoenixbasics.github.io/step3addcategory.md

 ```

-Let's add a presenter by creating a file called `lib/fawkes_web/views/category_view.ex`.
+Let's add a view so we can render templates for this controller by creating a file called `lib/fawkes_web/views/category_view.ex`.
 Add the following code to the view:

 ```
 defmodule FawkesWeb.CategoryView do